manabshy/androidImageCapture/README.md

 # androidAppWo
 Android Web App constructed using HTML5,CSS3,AngularJS,JavaScript and packaged using PhoneGap and Cordova for android.

+How to use -

+1.Clone the repo
+  git clone :

+2.Install cordova - on OS X and Linux: sudo npm install -g cordova

+3. Switch to the project directory - immediate "www" folder in the project tree

+4. cordova build android

+5. cordova emulate android

+Note: For steps 4 - Configure your emulator either in eclipse/android Studio

-For more information - please check the link below -
+/****For more information - please check the link below ********/

 You need Android Studio to deploy it in the Emulator or run it on your Android device